alpargur/machine-learning-101/exercises/07-Unsupervised-Learning-Solutions.md

 15. How to interpret the silhoutte diagramm on page 248?
 ![Silhoutte Score Grpah](../assets/silhoutte-score-graph.png)
-4 centroids performs the among others.
+4 centroids perform the best among the others.

 16. What are the limitations of K-Means?
 	- Need to specify the number of clusters.